Scientific Advisory Board

 Professor in the Human Genetics Department at the Radboud University Medical Centre in Nijmegen, the Netherlands

-Dr Schenck obtained her Ph.D. and an award for the best thesis in 2003, from the University Louis Pasteur, Strasbourg, France, for her work on the molecular basis of Fragile X Syndrome.
+Annette Schenck obtained her Ph.D. and an award for the best thesis in 2003, from the University Louis Pasteur, Strasbourg, France, for her work on the molecular basis of Fragile X Syndrome.
 Her postdoctoral research at the Max Planck Institute for Cell Biology & Genetics in Dresden, Germany, explored the function of a novel endocytic organelle.
 In 2007, she was awarded a tenure-track research fellowship at Radboud UMC.
 In 2008 she was tenured, and in 2009 followed her promotion to Associate Professor.
 Her work in the Drosophila fruit fly as a model for neurodevelopmental disorders has uncovered multiple molecular networks and mechanisms underlying cognition in health and disease.
 She demonstrated that cognitive deficits in some of these models can be reversed at adult stages and currently pursues several projects aiming to identify pharmacologic or behavioural intervention approaches.
-Dr. Schenck also applies Drosophila to improve diagnostics, which has contributed to the validation of >two dozen ID/ASD genes, has generated deep insights into disease pathologies, and provided evidence that Drosophila can contribute to clinical decision making.
-Some of her current work in this context focuses on the Drosophila FoxP gene with applicability to the genesis of and potential clinical interventions for human FOXP1 syndrome.
+Annette also applies Drosophila to improve diagnostics, which has contributed to the validation of >two dozen ID/ASD genes, has generated deep insights into disease pathologies, and provided evidence that Drosophila can contribute to clinical decision making.
+Some of her current work in this context focuses on the Drosophila FOXP gene with applicability to the genesis of and potential clinical interventions for human FOXP1 syndrome.

 She is a past VIDI and Aspasia awardee, founding member of the German Mental Retardation network and the Junior European Drosophila Investigators, member of the International Rare Disease Consortium model organism expert panel, and co-designed or contributed to multiple international consortia.
 In 2020, Schenck received the most prestigious personal career award from The Netherlands Organisation for Scientific Research, was elected member of the Academia Europaea, and promoted to full Professor.